wetadigital/USDPluginExamples/README.md

 - [hdTri](./src/hdTri): A hydra renderer plugin which images a triangle (in the most direct sense).
 - [usdviewTri](./src/usdviewTri): An usdview plugin providing a menu command to define child Triangle prim(s) under selected paths.

 [*] We deliberatly split the Hydra 1 & 2 Triangle Prim Adapters into two plugins/sources to outline the differences

+### USD In Production Examples

+The example code presented as part of the USD in Production talk at [SIGGRAPH 2024](https://s2024.conference-program.org/presentation/?id=gensub_436&sess=sess163).
+These examples use Hydra 2 exclusively.
+Disable these examples using `-DBUILD_SIGG2024=off`

+- [usdEpiphyte](./src/usdEpiphyte): a API Schema adapter to describe a relationship between a child primitive and its parent-primitive and the location (pointId) on it
+- [usdEpiphyteImaging](./src/usdEpiphyteImaging): a API Schema adapter for the API Schema
+- [hdEpiphyte](./src/hdEpiphyte): a Hydra Schema & Scene Index Filter

 There are many other USD plugins available online - check out [USD Working Group: Projects & Resources](https://wiki.aswf.io/display/WGUSD/USD+Projects+and+Resources) for more!